lingpy/lingpy/doc/source/intro.rst

 serves as an interface for the preparation and analysis of linguistic data using biological software packages.

-What can be Done with LingPy?
+What can be done with LingPy?
 -----------------------------

 With the help of LingPy, one can: